 The NASUWT Pay Claim for Teachers in Northern Ireland 2014/15 stated that a substantial above-inflation pay award is required to ensure that teaching remains competitive with other graduate professions and attracts and retains highly qualified and committed teachers.

-The Union's latest submission calls on the Minister for Education to reject the British Government’s proposed average 1% pay cap for public service workers, including teachers, and makes the case for a substantial pay award for all teachers and principals from September 2013.
-A copy of the NASUWT pay claim and a Bulletin on pay, industrial action, Computer Based Assessments, pensions and more can be found at the top-right of this page.
+The Union's latest submission calls on the Minister for Education to reject the British Government’s proposed average 1% pay cap for public service workers, including teachers, and makes the case for a substantial pay award for all teachers and principals from September 2014.
+A copy of the NASUWT pay claim and NI Bulletins on pay, industrial action, Computer Based Assessments, pensions and more can be found on the right-hand side of this page.